superlinkx/supernamer/README.md

 Command-line utitlity for renaming files by rulesets

-SuperNamer has now hit release 0.1!
-Currently, it can detect whether you are giving it directories or files and automatically expand directories into their composite files.
+SuperNamer has now hit release 0.1, download here: [http://superlinkx.github.io/supernamer/downloads/v0.1/sn.py](http://superlinkx.github.io/supernamer/downloads/v0.1/sn.py) Currently, it can detect whether you are giving it directories or files and automatically expand directories into their composite files.
 See known issues and in progress for more information.

     usage: sn.py [-h] [--discard INTEGER] [--keep INTEGER] [--replace STRING,STRING] [--slice START,STOP] [--version]